Skills & Techniques

 Many of us experience a certain degree of ambivalence as to whether we can or, indeed, be able to change challenging situations or behaviours.
 This section introduces carers to a selection of skills and techniques that allow them to navigate the notion of change in a relatively straightforward manner.
-It also introduces a therapeutic approach known as Motivational Interviewing (MI), used by clinicians to enhance personal motivation for change.
-Eating disorders thrive on conflict and disharmony.
-MI provides carers with a framework in which they can reflect upon and build more adaptive forms of communication to use with their loved one.
+It also introduces therapeutic approaches designed to enhance communication skills, such as Motivational Interviewing and Emotion Focused Therapy, as well as other skills and techniques that carers can add to their toolkit.
+Hopefully, these will provide carers with a framework in which they can reflect upon and build more adaptive forms of communication to use with their loved one.

-Motivational interviewing is not appropriate when there is an immediate danger to the sufferer.
-A sufferer who has been sectioned under the mental health act, or one who is suffering an acute episode may not be in a position to respond to motivational interviewing.
+The New Maudsley Approach is designed as an adjunct to treatment and not a stand-alone treatment.
+Motivational interviewing, for example, is not appropriate when there is an immediate danger to the sufferer.
+A sufferer who has been sectioned under the mental health act, or one who is suffering an acute episode may not be in a position to respond to the communication techniques taught within the New Maudsley Approach and carers should seek immediate medical help for their loved one if they find themselves in this situation.
 Click here for further details on medical risk.

 Our hope is that the practical skills and techniques presented here equip carers with tools to help them feel more confident and empowered in their caring role, reduce their anxiety, improve communication lines in the family and ultimately help them best support their loved one on their path towards recovery.

-Click on each of the following to explore some of the various skills utilized within the New Maudsley model:
+Click on each of the following links that will introduce you to some of the various skills, techniques and approaches utilized within the New Maudsley model: